Linus4/eldritchinstinct/scenarios/submissions.md

 ## Originals

 Send me a message on Discord (linus7017) with a link where your scenario can be accessed.
 I'll be happy to include it in the list.
+You may create, publish and sell products for Eldritch Instinct without my express permission.

 ## Conversions